 Accommodation Policy for Students with Disabilities - Procedure for Alternative Format Textbooks

-Disability Support Services has converted to a new procedure for providing students with their textbooks in the Auditory Format.
-The following procedure began August 2003:
+Disability Services has converted to a new procedure for providing students with their textbooks in alternative format.
+The following procedure began August 2012.

-Helpful Hint: We will be available to scan textbooks prior to each semester in August and early January.
-If you are anxious to have your textbooks scanned prior to the start of the semester, then email your professors and ask them which book they have selected for their course.
-Explain that you use Auditory Textbooks and that early purchase of your textbooks enables you to have the DSS office scan your textbooks in advance.
-This will give you the option to purchase the books on-line as opposed to waiting for the University Bookstore, which begins selling two weeks prior to the start of the semester.
+Helpful Hint: We will be available to acquire alternative textbooks prior to each semester.
+If you are anxious to have your textbooks prior to the start of the semester, then email your professors and ask them which book they have selected for their course.
+Explain that you use Alternative Textbooks and that early purchase of your textbooks enables you to have the DSS office help with your textbooks in advance.
+This will give you more purchasing options as opposed to waiting for the University Bookstore, which begins selling two weeks prior to the start of the semester.

 Questions or concerns related to the Alternative Textbook procedure should be addressed to:

 Disability Support Services

 108 East Annex

 University of Maine